Stocks fight to protect Trump-era gains

 |DICKS SPORTING

-In Europe, Germany’s DAX fell 1.7 percent and France’s CAC slid 1.2 percent after the European Central Bank launched a 750 billion-euro ($805 billion) asset purchase plan.
-Britain’s FTSE was weaker by 2.1 percent.
+In Europe, Germany’s DAX gained 0.8 percent and France’s CAC rallied 1.2 percent after the European Central Bank launched a 750 billion-euro ($805 billion) asset purchase plan.
+Britain’s FTSE added 0.7 percent after the Bank of England cut rates by 50 basis points.

 CLICK HERE TO READ MORE ON FOX BUSINESS

 Asian markets ended lower, with South Korea’s Kospi plunging 8.4 percent after the government said it was preparing for a possible credit crunch.
-Elsewhere Hong Kong’s Hang Seng fell 2.6 percent, while China’s Shanghai Composite and Japan’s Nikkei both lost 1 percent.
+Elsewhere, Hong Kong’s Hang Seng fell 2.6 percent, while China’s Shanghai Composite and Japan’s Nikkei both lost 1 percent.